 In January 2010, NMFS established a Take Reduction Team to reduce bycatch of Hawaiian false killer whales in longline fisheries.
 In November 2012, NMFS published a final Take Reduction Plan, based on the Take Reduction Team's recommendations.

-In 2010, NMFS initiated a status review in response to a petition to list the insular population of Hawaiian false killer whales as an endangered under the Endangered Species Act (ESA).
-NMFS published the final status review of the Hawaiian insular population in August 2010.
-And, in November 2010, NMFS proposed to list the Hawaiian insular false killer whale as endangered under the ESA.
-In November 2012, NMFS published a final rule to list the Hawaiian insular false killer whale as endangered under the ESA.
+In 2010, NMFS initiated a status review in response to a petition to list the Main Hawaiian islands insular population of Hawaiian false killer whales as an endangered under the Endangered Species Act (ESA).
+NMFS published the final status review of the Main Hawaiian islands insular population in August 2010.
+And, in November 2010, NMFS proposed to list the Main Hawaiian islands insular false killer whale as endangered under the ESA.
+In November 2012, NMFS published a final rule to list the Main Hawaiian islands insular false killer whale as endangered under the ESA.

 |77 FR 71260||11/29/2012|